About Sarah

 into a screenplay for the 1990 movie Don’t Tell Her It’s Me, starring Shelley Long and Steve Guttenberg.
 She has also written screenplays for the National Geographic Channel and Hallmark, as well as the CBS movie Yesterday’s Children.

-During her 10-year screenwriting career, Sarah worked for Paramount, CBS, Warner
+During her 10-year screenwriting career, Sarah worked for Paramount,

-Brothers, National Geographic, ABC and TNT, as well as several independent producers.
+CBS, Warner Brothers, National Geographic, ABC and TNT, as well as several independent producers.
 In 2015, she was selected for the Meryl Streep/Oprah Winfrey Screenwriters’ Lab.

-Sarah has also been an NPR Moth Radio Hour storyteller, as well as a contributing writer for O: The Oprah Magazine, the New York Times Sunday Magazine and op/ed columns, Chicago Tribune, Real Simple, Mademoiselle, Glamour, Salon, The Daily Beast, Ladies Home Journal, Good Housekeeping and The Texas Observer.
+Sarah has also been an NPR Moth Radio Hour storyteller, as well as a contributing writer for O: The Oprah Magazine, The New York Times Sunday Magazine and op/ed columns, Chicago Tribune, Real Simple, Mademoiselle, Glamour, Salon, The Daily Beast, Ladies Home Journal, Good Housekeeping and The Texas Observer.
 She is a regular columnist for Texas Monthly magazine.

 And yes, Sarah was a go-go dancer in Tokyo for two weeks.